-There were about 8,600 hearing requests in 2009.
-The number of requests dropped substantially in the early 1990s; in recent years, the number of requests has declined by about 2 percent per year.
+There were about 7,600 hearing requests in 2011.
+The number of requests dropped substantially in the early 1990s; in recent years, the number of requests has declined by about 3 percent per year.
 The primary reasons for the decline are fewer accepted disabling claims and legislative changes.

 The creation of the reconsideration process by SB 1197 (1990) reduced hearing requests and resulted in a shift in the issues involved.
-In addition, disability standards clarified the evaluation of permanent disability.
-As a result, permanent disability dropped from being an issue in 32 percent of hearing orders in 1989 to 18 percent in 1991.
-This percentage has continued to drop, and was under 4 percent in 2009.
+Permanent disability dropped from being an issue in 32 percent of hearing orders in 1989 to 18 percent in 1991.
+This percentage has continued to drop, and was less than 3 percent in 2011.